nebulousGirl/docs/v5/admin-pages.md

 ## Adding an Admin Page

-To register an "Admin Page" in WordPress, you only need one line of code.
+To register an "Admin Page" in WordPress, you only need one line of code inside a `typerocket_loaded` action.

 ```php
 tr_page('Api', 'view', 'APIs Page');